Skip to main content

 This Guide is designed to help you explore topics ranging from the history of children's literature to the trustworthiness of narrators to hedgehogs.

-Use CLICsearch to start exploring.
-CLICsearch searches most of our databases, which include books, ebooks, online articles, and streaming videos.
+Use HamCAT to start exploring.
+HamCAT searches most of our databases, which include books, ebooks, online articles, and streaming videos.

 Want to dig deeper?
 Explore the tabs above.